abond936/My-Journal/docs/Project.md

 ---------------------------------
 Status: 🟡 Operational

-### Tag System Architecture
+### **Tag System Architecture**
-The tag system is designed to be highly efficient for querying and filtering, trading a small amount of complexity on writes and maintenance for significant speed and cost savings on reads.
+The tag system is designed to be efficient for querying and filtering, trading a small amount of complexity on writes and maintenance for significant speed and cost savings on reads.

-#### 1. Data Models
+#### 1. Data Models - *Needs to be updated*

 **a) `tags` collection (`/tags/{tagId}`)**
 This is the authoritative source of truth for all tags.
 Each document represents a single tag.